idan/idan/README.md

 Once upon a time, there was a vibrant community of hackers that made technical demos.
 This [demoscene](https://en.wikipedia.org/wiki/Demoscene) had a culture of creating READMEs which (ab)used various ASCII codes to create works of art in an era before graphical displays.

-These READMEs had distinct movements over time, and later influenced the underground warez scene, where key generators and copy-protection bypassers (cracks) were distributed with ornate READMEs and synthesized music.
+These READMEs had distinct movements over time, and were influenced by the underground warez scene, where key generators and copy-protection bypassers (cracks) were distributed with these ornate READMEs and synthesized music.

 I got nostalgic for those. :)